GSA/digitalgov.gov/content/posts/2015-06-16-trends-on-tuesday-native-app-lessons-from-the-crowdsource-mobile-testing-program.md

   - Trends on Tuesday
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-450-Silhouette-of-business-people-in-the-middle-of-circuit-board-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-175224848.jpg" alt="Silhouette of business people in the middle of circuit board" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-450-Silhouette-of-business-people-in-the-middle-of-circuit-board-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-175224848.jpg" alt="Silhouette of business people in the middle of circuit board" caption="" >}}

 The more you test, the more you know.